 A Daniel fast is a popular fast for new and experienced believers who fast.

-Paul and Barnabas appointed elders for them in each church and, with prayer and fasting, committed them to the Lord, in whom they had put their trust. – Acts 14:23 (NIV)
+And when they had appointed elders for them in every church, with prayer and fasting they committed them to the Lord in whom they had believed. – Acts 14:23 (ESV)

 Liquid Fast – this is a type of partial fast that eliminates solid food, but allows for water, juice and in some cases, broth.